dtomvan/zozin.nix/README.md

 - [x] buildNobPackage

 ## Usage
-There are 3 main modes of operation:
+There are 2 main modes of operation:
 1. Separate packages
 2. NixOS module / config
-3. home-manager module / config

-And of course all of the above may be combined, but if you don't want to drown in complexity I wouldn't recommend that.

 ### Single packages
 You can use flakes for that: